sanghyunc7/turtle_hacks_docker_workshop/README.md

 docker push DOCKERHUB_USERNAME/turtlehacks
 ```

-# Pull an image that your friend (or me) has published and deploy it:
+# Pull an image that your friend has published and deploy it:

 1. Pull image:
 ```